APPLY with GA Futures Application

-The Undergraduate application is used to apply as a freshman student.
+The Undergraduate application is used to apply as a first-year student.
 Please submit ONLY ONE application and use ONLY that application all the way through to submission.
 Submitting more than one application will most certainly delay your admission decision. *The Office of Admissions has no application preference

 If you are exempt from paying the application fee, please select “Fee Waiver” option on your application to avoid paying the application fee.

-Transcripts must be sent directly from each and every high school to the GC Office of the Admissions.
-Dual Enrollment transcripts are required if any courses were taken at an institution/college while the student attended high school.
+If admitted, dual enrollment transcripts are required if any courses were taken at an institution/college while the student attended high school.
 For information about course equivalency and how courses taken at another institution transfer to Georgia College, please visit our Transfer Equivalency page.

 Faxed documents and copies provided by the student are NOT considered official and will not be used for admission purposes.
 Courses from one institution that are listed on another high school and/or college transcript will not substitute for an official transcript.
 Prior educational experience may not be omitted from an application package.

-Essay Question 1: Given your own individual background, life experiences, and personal identity, how will you contribute to the overall diversity of the student body at GC?
+- Given your own individual background, life experiences, and personal identity, how will you contribute to the overall diversity of the student body at GC?

-Essay Question 2: Please describe the most important goal you have established for yourself regarding your future undergraduate experience and explain how a Georgia College education fits into accomplishing this goal.
+- Please describe the most important goal you have established for yourself regarding your future undergraduate experience and explain how a Georgia College education fits into accomplishing this goal.